Does this test have other names?

 may have a clotting or bleeding disorder.

-Healthcare providers usually want the INR to be between 2.0 and 3.0 for people taking
+usually want the INR to be between 2.0 and 3.0 for people on a blood thinner, such

 How is this test done?